 Equity Vesting Acceleration.
-Under his Stock Option Agreement dated September 30, 2003, a pro-rata portion of the next quarterly vesting amount of Mr. Bryant's stock option vest immediately if he is terminated without cause or resigns for good reason.
-Mr. Bryant's Stock

-Option Agreement dated June 26, 2006 provides that if (a) he is terminated without cause or resigns for good reason, any unvested options will accelerate for the one period after his employment ends; and (b) if his employment ends as a result of death or disability, 50% of his unvested options accelerate immediately.
+Under his Stock Option Agreement dated September 30, 2003, a pro-rata portion of the next quarterly vesting amount (based on the number of days elapsed between the prior quarterly vesting date and the date of termination) of Mr. Bryant's stock option vest immediately if he is terminated without cause or resigns for good reason.
+Mr. Bryant's Stock Option Agreement dated June 26, 2006 provides that if (a) he is terminated without cause or resigns for good reason, any unvested options will accelerate for the one period after his employment ends; and (b) if his employment ends as a result of death or disability, 50% of his unvested options accelerate immediately.

-For the other named officers, under stock option award agreements entered into pursuant to the 2002 Stock Option Plan, a pro-rata portion of the next quarterly vesting amount of that employee's stock option vest immediately if he is terminated without cause or resigns for good reason.
+For the other named officers, under stock option award agreements entered into pursuant to the 2002 Stock Option Plan, a pro-rata portion (based on the number of days elapsed between the prior quarterly vesting date and the date of termination) of the next quarterly vesting amount of that employee's stock option vest immediately if he is terminated without cause or resigns for good reason.

-For the other named executive officers, there is no acceleration of vesting of equity upon termination under stock option agreements entered into pursuant to the 2003 Equity Incentive Plan, except for Mr. Clift's restricted stock units vest immediately if he is terminated without cause, if his employment ends as a result of death or disability, or if he resigns for good reason.
+For the other named executive officers, there is no acceleration of vesting of equity upon termination under stock option agreements entered into pursuant to the 2003 Equity Incentive Plan, except for Mr. Clift.
+Mr. Clift's restricted stock units vest immediately if he is terminated without cause, if his employment ends as a result of death or disability, or if he resigns for good reason.